-Economics 4311/7311 (WI) - Labor Economics, Fall 2022 11:00-12:15 pm, Tuesday/Thursday Professor Cory Koedel Office: Department of Economics, Locust Street Building (615 Locust Street), Office #E231 Email: koedelc@missouri.edu Office Hours: Thursday, 1:30 - 2:30 Web Page: Go to https://sites.google.com/view/corykoedel and navigate to the page for this course.
+Economics 4311/7311 (WI) - Labor Economics, Fall 2023 9:30-10:45, Tuesday/Thursday, Schweitzer Hall 28 Professor Cory Koedel Office: Department of Economics, Locust Street Building (615 Locust Street), Office #E231 Email: koedelc@missouri.edu Office Hours: Thursday, 1:30 - 2:30 Web Page: Go to https://sites.google.com/view/corykoedel and navigate to the page for this course.

-Teaching assistant: Sofia Baker Office: Department of Economics, Locus Street Building (615 Locust Street), Bottom Floor, Cube 26 Email: spb96c@mail.missouri.edu Office Hours: Monday, 9:30 - 10:30 Textbook: Labor Economics, eighth edition, George J. Borjas Prerequisites: Economics 3251 or 4351 OBJECTIVES The objective of this course is to provide a comprehensive treatment of the key issues in labor economics.
-These issues will be evaluated both theoretically and empirically.
+Textbook: Labor Economics, eighth edition, George J. Borjas Prerequisites: Economics 3251 or 4351 OBJECTIVES The objective of this course is to provide a comprehensive treatment of the key issues in labor economics.
 UNIVERSITY OF MISSOURI-COLUMBIA NOTICE OF NONDISCRIMINATION: The University of Missouri System is an Equal Opportunity/ Affirmative Action institution and is nondiscriminatory relative to race, religion, color, national origin, sex, sexual orientation, age, disability or status as a Vietnam-era veteran.
 Any person having inquiries concerning the University of Missouri-Columbia's compliance with implementing Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Americans With Disabilities Act of 1990, or other civil rights laws should contact the Assistant Vice Chancellor, Human Resource Services, University of Missouri-Columbia, 130 Heinkel Building, Columbia, Mo.
 65211, (573) 882-4256, or the Assistant Secretary for Civil Rights, U.S. Department of Education.
 SPECIAL NEEDS: